openCONTRABASS/CONTRABASS/docs/source/index.rst

-.. findCPcli documentation master file, created by sphinx-quickstart on Wed Jan  1 22:32:28 2020.
+.. contrabass documentation master file, created by sphinx-quickstart on Wed Jan  1 22:32:28 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to findCPcli's documentation!
+Welcome to CONRTABASS's documentation!
 ========================================

 .. toctree::